-I am currenlty working on a book for teaching about data with Sabina Leonelli, developing a major research project focusing on infrastructures for sustainability with Selen Eren and Theunis Piersma, and writing up an analysis of how knowledge of the SDGs is produced.
+I have just completed a book on data with Sabina Leonelli, and am developing a major research project focusing on infrastructures for sustainability with Selen Eren and Theunis Piersma and a large international consortium. and writing up an analysis of how knowledge of the SDGs is produced.

 Acknowledgements: Research is an essentially social entreprise.
 Wonderful collaborators, co-authors, mentors and friends have contributed to the development of these activities in big and small ways.
 Support from many funding bodies is also gratefully acknowledged.
 Most photos on this site taken by Maarten Derksen.

-With Sabina Leonelli.
-A Critical Introduction to Data and Society provides analytical tools to understand the role of data in contemporary society and foster good data practices.
+With Sabina Leonelli, Data and Society: A Critical Introduction provides analytical tools to understand the role of data in contemporary society and foster good data practices.
 It addresses the growing attention to the social embedding of data across different settings, from business to policy and government, from sports to health and climate change, and the challenges that such embedding brings both for the governance and regulation of data flows and for the technical management and use of data.
-It is an interdisciplinary introductory textbook for undergraduate that connects the phenomenon of datafication and related technologies to social, technological and economic change.
+It is an interdisciplinary book that connects the phenomenon of datafication and related technologies to social, technological and economic change.
 Its conceptual framework relates ideas and principles with concrete cases, to help readers understand the growing importance of data in different spheres of knowledge production and its implications for a wide variety of sectors.

 In this project, pursued with Selen Eren at Campus Fryslan and in collaboration with team Theunis Piersma of the University of Groningen, I examine how different actors use the interfaces to such infrastructures to know and intervene responsibly.
 Knowledge infrastructures are essential to how we define and establish urgency around issues like climate change or loss of biodiversity, and they are also key to monitoring our progress in addressing these issues.